Posted on the Plain Dealer blog by reporter V. David Sartin, but no longer available, we've display the text and images we saved years ago.

 By August 1927, the old traffic circle was flattened to provide parking spaces around the new Shaker Square.

+One of the oddest place-names in Greater Cleveland is Shaker Square.
+It's not in Shaker Heights, but in Cleveland.
 It's never been square.
 It's an octagon that was once a traffic circle.

 At the intersection of North and South Moreland Boulevard and Shaker Boulevard, the area was designed to be a retail district and gateway to Shaker Heights.